How the Private Voice Took Hold

 At the same time, constant visibility can turn vulnerability into labor.
 Sharing personal experiences becomes connected to promotion.
 Artists may feel pressure to remain relatable, which can affect how they present themselves.
 The quiet room that once symbolized safety is now open to the public.

-What the Future Holds for the Personal Voice
+What Endures in the Personal Voice

 Authenticity: From Currency to Connection